 I don’t pretend to be schooled in African literature, but “Say You’re One of Them,” by Uwem Akpan, a Nigerian-born Jesuit priest who now teaches in Harare, reminds me of the stories I’ve read by other authors from impossibly poor and torn apart places.
-Like Jhumpa Lahiri or Edwidge Danticant, Akpan doesn’t try [...]
+Like Jhumpa Lahiri or Edwidge Danticant, Akpan doesn’t try to [...]

 Help us out and click the pic above!
 Voting ends tomorrow!

 I’ve been trying to decide if the speeches at th Democratic National Convention even matter.
 Sure, the all-star lineup hit it out of the park.
 They were bad for me, because I kept listening to them at work and tearing up uncontrollably.

 But does anyone really listen?
 I’m starting to think they do not. [...]

 Ezra writes a thoughtful, non-histrionic, non-mocking post about McCain’s choice of Palin: